 The average price of gasoline around the world is US$ 1.22per litre.

 However, there is a substantial difference in these prices among countries.
 The differences across countries are due to the various taxes and subsidies for the fuel.
 That is exactly why East Africa, for the greater part of this year, will pay over 10 per cent more for fuel.
+Fuel prices are also going up in South Africa, but due to reasons related to instability.

 “All countries have access to the same petroleum prices of international markets but then decide to impose different taxes.
 As a result, the retail price of fuel is different,” explains globalpetrolprices.com, a platform that reviews global fuel price trends.